shivashant25/Sentinel-with-XDR/labguide/part-01/lab13.md

 3. Select the **Data Connectors**.

-4. Search for and select the **Microsoft 365** (Microsoft Entra ID) connector.
+4. Search for and select the **Microsoft 365** connector.
 Select the AD connector.

    ![Picture 1](../media/image_32.png)